rendoruiz/reactjs-hackernews/README.md

 ## Scope and Limitations

+- Story comment links are currently not supported.
 - Do not use the browser inspector to look up CSS properties when copying designs on Reddit.
 - Content will be limited to story and comment.
 - Partial poll support: Poll submissions are only accessible from the comment card on the user page.
 The poll elements are not rendered, but the HTML text is still available for context.
 - A commented URL is provided on code copied online with little to no modifications.
 - Loaders (i.e., "Loading...") are displayed as it is (plain text).
 - Further performance optimizations are not a priority.
+- Partial mobile Reddit layout support: The site is responsive, but does not fully emulate the Reddit mobile experience.
 - No tests.

 ## Resources